raviqqe/stak/doc/src/content/docs/no-std-no-alloc.md

 # Running Scheme virtual machines

 To run Scheme virtual machines without `std` and `alloc` features, you might initiailze the virtual machines with custom sets of primitive sets.
-In the following example we disable all the primitive sets using an in-memory I/O primitive set and `Void*` primitive sets that do not run any real operations.
+In the following Rust program, you disable all the primitive sets using an in-memory I/O primitive set and `Void*` primitive sets that do not run any real operations.

 ```rust
 use core::{